Reckon APS Terms and Conditions

 7.3 We will not be obliged to comply with a Variation Request unless we accept the Variation Request, and you accept any variation to the Fee to effect the Variation Request (Fee Variation).

 7.4 You may accept the Fee Variation in writing (including by email) and after your acceptance we will apply the Fee Variation to the current and any subsequent billing periods in the Term, which will be considered the new Fee for the purpose of these Terms.

 8 Third Party Inputs

 8.1 You agree that the provision of the Services may be contingent on, or impacted by, Third Party Inputs.

-8.2 You agree that the Services may include Third Party Inputs that may interface, or interoperate with, the Services, including third party software or services.
+8.2 You agree that the Services may include Third Party Inputs that may interface, or interoperate with, the Services, including third party software, hosting of our Services or other services.

-8.3 To the extent that you choose to use such Third Party Inputs, you are responsible for:
+8.3 Other than costs as set out in the Subscription, where you choose to use Third Party Inputs, you are responsible for extra costs for:

 8.4 You agree that the benefit of the Third Party Input’s interface, or interoperation with, the Services, is subject to your compliance with clause 8.3.

 9.1 You may request Additional Services, including support, consulting services and additional modules on the Software as set out on the Site.